-The above classification is not water tight and there is a connection between some of them that become apparent during analysis of many of the key results discussed in this report.
+The above classification is not water tight, and there is a connection between some of them that becomes apparent during analysis of many of the key results discussed in this report.
 For instance the sections on development and poverty have common themes.
 There is a similar connection between development, poverty, governance, communication and security.

 F. Caveats